CIVICS/report/04-Preface.md

 One game changer is the REST web applications interfaces, allowing widely distributed and heterogeneous systems to use simple common messaging and touch point interaction protocols, enabling ultra lightweight interoperation.
 Another game change is OAuth 2 with OpenID, enabling large distributed and heterogeneous populations of users to log into the same system with their native identity credentials and conversely allows any given user to log into a wide variety of different organizations with the same identity credential they always use.
 These mass-market capabilities are blended informally or according to the OpenID Connect standard to allow fine grained user-granted authorizations to protected data as well as simplified connections to many apps, services or other systems.
 And big data is a game changer opening deep insight but is now easily accessible thanks to solutions like CKAN, MongoDB and other open data tools.

 Working closely with the Kansas Business Center Team, Duncan Friend and I have researched, analyzed and developed an approach and plan that INK can adopt and adapt to help achieve the full potential of Kansas Business Center.
 This approach is premised on a key set of innovative business practices, legal/policy instrument and technology/information tools and processes that embrace and focus available innovations.

 The process of creating this report has itself been an act of innovation, new value-creation and generation of new knowledge.
 While the approach designed for the Kansas Business center has been uniquely tailored for this environment, the basic design pattern and value propositions are suitable for consideration by any government seeking to make the most of its business interfaces.
 Hopefully, the practices being explored and developed by Kansas can set a model and method for broader public sector innovation in the same way the statute enabling INK itself served as a national example soon followed by many states.

 These game changers and their corresponding design patterns alter the fundamental dynamics that have defined the boundary conditions and capability set of Kansas Business Center.
 By testing the operational functions, features and flows of Gov 2.0 with Kansas Business Center, the INK Board may well discover that this scalable, lightweight and robust approach holds the promise of a renewed period of invention, innovation and ingenuity not witnessed since the early days of the World Wide Web.

 Dazza J. Greenwood, JD

-November 2013
+October 2013